-As you use the methods above, you’re building your email list.
+As you use the methods above for webinar promotion, you’re building your email list.

 Your webinar email campaign may very well be the most vital part of your promotion strategy.
 That’s why I want to give you this entire webinar email campaign, to make sure you’re as successful as possible.

 Email #1 The Teaser

 Add your YouTube video teaser to your newsletter, three weeks to a month in advance.
 No dates or times needed, just the teaser.

 Email #2 Save the Date

-Next, give them the date and time of your webinar, with a subtle link to your registration page, beneath the teaser video.
+Next, give them the date and time of your webinar, with a subtle link to your landing page, beneath the teaser video.

 Email #3 Formal Invitation

-Send your official webinar registration invitation a week prior to the webinar.
+Make sure to send your official registration invitation a week prior to the webinar.